LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 To verify, that the transaction got included in the blockchain as well, query the database of your node, where the blockchain data is stored:

-> Use as id the id of your transaction object, that gets created by the script `print_sendable_cashback.js`
+Check the account balances of sender and recipient, before posting the transaction to the node:
 ```
 psql lisk_dev
 lisk_dev=> SELECT address, balance from mem_accounts WHERE address = '16313739661670634666L';